 Clearly, what I looked into first when I got my dog his backpack was the compartments, pouches & pockets.
-It’s a reflex and it makes sense because a backpack for humans or for dogs is meant to carry stuff and keep it as well organised as possible.
+It's a reflex and it makes sense because a backpack for humans or for dogs is meant to carry stuff and keep it as well organized as possible.
 There are two schools when it comes to compartments:

 - people who like a lot of (smart) pockets to put each item into its right place

 - people who prefer spacious one-room pouches and they can organize the space themselves using their own small bags and zip locks

 There is no right or wrong, it's a simple matter of preferences and habits.